Top 7 RevOps Challenges and How to Solve Them

 Standardize stage definitions and exit criteria across the funnel.
 Define exactly what it means for a lead to move from qualified to opportunity, from opportunity to closed won.
 Document the required actions and data points for each transition.

 Use revenue intelligence tools to capture activity data automatically rather than relying on rep input.
-Tools like Gong or Chorus record calls and log activity without reps having to remember.
+Chorus, ZoomInfo's conversation intelligence product, records calls and logs activity automatically, and feeds that engagement data back into the GTM Context Graph so pipeline signals stay current.
 This gives you complete visibility into what's actually happening in deals.

 What to standardize: